 Vice President, Knowledge Exchange

-Dan Kowalski is an economist and vice president of CoBank’s Knowledge Exchange Division.
-In that role, he leads a team of economists that produces research for the agricultural and infrastructure industries that CoBank serves.
-He also provides commentary on how the U.S. and global economies affect rural America.
+Dan Kowalski is an economist and the vice president of CoBank’s Knowledge Exchange division.
+In his role, Mr. Kowalski heads the strategy and research functions for CoBank and provides commentary on how the U.S. and global economies affect rural America.

 Prior to joining CoBank in 2011, Mr. Kowalski worked with an economics consulting firm, providing research and advisory services to the food and agribusiness industries.
-Mr. Kowalski holds a bachelor’s degree in agriculture from the University of Delaware and a master’s degree in agricultural economics from Pennsylvania State University.
+Mr. Kowalski holds a bachelor’s degree in agriculture from the University of Delaware, a master’s degree in agricultural and regional economics from Pennsylvania State University, and an MBA from The University of Chicago Booth School of Business.

 The war in Ukraine and inflation will remain the two biggest factors for commodity